 TGax Editor: Change the second paragraph of this subclause as follows:

-An HE AP may indicate values of one or multiple Trigger frame start time(s) for random access in the Beacon.
+An HE AP may indicate values of one or multiple Trigger frame start time(s) for random access in the broadcast TWT element that is included in the Beacon as described in 25.7.3.2 (Rules for TWT scheduling STA).
 The power save operation with the indication of one value of Trigger frame start time in a Beacon for random access is shown in Figure 25-4 (Illustration of Trigger frame (TF) Start Time in Beacon frame for power save operation with random access operation).

 TGax Editor: Change the text as shown:

-When an HE STA receives a Beacon with the value of Trigger frame start time for random access, it may enter the doze state till the expiration of the value indicated in the Beacon.
+An HE STA that receives a Beacon containing a TWT element that has a value of 1 in the Broadcast subfield a value of 2 in the TWT Flow Identifier subfield may enter the doze state until the start of that TWT SP as described in 10.44.4.3 (Rules for TWT scheduled STA).

 CID 1322, 1323